krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_04_Config_Verbosity_Check.md

 ##### Step 7

-Finally, run the playbook one more time for verifying idempotency.
+Finally, run the playbook one more time to verify idempotency.

 ```
 ntc@ntc-training:ansible$ ansible-playbook -i inventory snmp-config-04.yml -v